Oxycodone hydrochloride and naloxone hydrochloride anhydrous

 What it looks like

-TARGIN tablets are oblong, film-coated tablets.
-They are available in four strengths which are as follows:
+TARGIN® tablets are modified release film-coated tablets.
+They are available in seven strengths which are as follows*:

 5/2.5 mg contains 5 mg oxycodone hydrochloride and 2.5 mg naloxone hydrochloride anhydrous